cschreib/vif/doc/sphinx/view.rst

     w[id] *= 2;
     // 'w' now contains {1,4,6,4,10,6};

-In the example above, the type of `id` is ``vec<1,float*>``.
-Views have the type of the vector they point to,  with the data type specified as a *pointer* (``T`` -> ``T*``), and the dimension is set by the vector that was used for *indexing* (regardless of the dimension of the pointed vector).
+In the example above, the type of the epxression ``w[id]`` is ``vec<1,float*>``.
+Views have the same elements type as the vector they point to, but the template parameter of ``vec<...>`` is specified as a *pointer* (``T`` -> ``T*``) to distinguish them from vectors.
+The dimensions of the view are set by the vector that was used for *indexing* (regardless of the dimensions of the pointed vector).
+For example, if ``v`` is a 1D vector and we create a 2D array of indices ``id``, then ``v[id]`` will be a 2D view.

-..note:: Since a view keeps *references* to the elements of the original vector, the lifetime of the view must not exceed that of the original vector.
+..note: Since a view keeps *references* to the elements of the original vector, the lifetime of the view must not exceed that of the original vector.
 Else, it will contain *dangling* references, pointers to unused memory, and this should be avoided at *all cost*.
 For this reason, views are not meant to be stored into named variables, but should only be used in temporary expressions as above.
 This point is discussed also in :ref:`Known issues and problems`.
 The only notable exception to this rule is when passing views to functions (see :ref:`Generic function guidelines`).

-As for regular indexing, views can only be created using vectors of *integer* indices (signed or unsigned).
-Bounds checking will be done on each element of the index vector, so if you know your indices are valid you may want to use "safe" indexing (see :ref:`Indexing`).
+As for regular indexing, views can only be created using vectors of *integer* indices (signed, or unsigned).
+Bounds checking will be done on each element of the index vector, to make sure that no index goes past the end of the vector.
+If you know this cannot happen, and therefore that this bounds checking is superfluous, you may want to use "safe" indexing (see :ref:`Indexing`) to improve performances.

-Views on different vectors can be involved in the same expression, as long as their number of elements is the same:
+Lastly, views on different vectors can be involved in the same expression, as long as their dimensions are the same:

 .. code-block:: c++